-For example, a jack is used for lifting, skates and dollies are used for pushing, chains, hooks and tie downs are used for pulling, and chain hoists are used for lifting.
-Sometimes objects are too heavy to use the previous equipment mentioned and heavy equipment like cranes, forklifts, twinlifts, and risers need to be used.
-To secure the heavy object onto a crane for example, you will need rigging equipment.
-Rigging equipment is diverse and is specialized for the load being moved and the environment needed to move the object.
+For example, a jack is used for lifting; skates and dollies are used for pushing; chains, hooks, and tie-downs are used for pulling; and chain hoists are used for lifting.
+Sometimes, objects are too heavy to use the previous equipment mentioned and heavy equipment like cranes, forklifts, twin lifts, and risers need to be used.
+To secure the heavy object onto a crane, for example, you will need rigging equipment.
+Rigging equipment is diverse and specialized for the load being moved and the environment needed to move the object.
 Some examples include wire rope slings, webbing slings, chain slings, metal mesh slings, spread beams, and various rigging hardware.

-Lifting chains are required to be proof tested before their first use according to the proof test load recommended by the manufacturer and in accordance with the American Society for Testing and Maintenance.
-Lifting chains are also required to be proof tested again if any repairs have been done.
+Lifting chains are required to be proof-tested before their first use, according to the proof-test load recommended by the manufacturer and in accordance with the American Society for Testing and Maintenance.
+Lifting chains are also required to be proof-tested again if any repairs have been done.
 This is to ensure that chains meet the original strength requirements, that broken links are replaced, and that the material used to replace links is appropriate.
 Once tested, the paperwork should be kept.

-Rigging equipment inspection frequency may vary depending on the type of rigging equipment used and the frequency of use.
+Rigging equipment inspection frequency may vary depending on the type of rigging equipment used and the frequency of its use.
 Visual inspections done in-house by competent persons should be done very frequently.
 New rigging equipment just arriving from the manufacturer should be inspected to ensure it is the correct piece of equipment and that the rated capacity is sufficient for the loads you will be rigging.
 Rigging equipment should also be inspected every day before use for any damages, defects, or signs of wear.
 If the equipment is being used for multiple applications or multiple times a day, it should be inspected before every shift change and between application changes.
 You are required to have your equipment inspected by a qualified person every 12 months for the periodic inspection at a minimum.
-Depending on the frequency of use, nature of the lifts, severity of conditions, and service life of the equipment, you should schedule this periodic inspection monthly to quarterly.
+Depending on the frequency of use, nature of the lifts, the severity of conditions, and service life of the equipment, you should schedule this periodic inspection monthly to quarterly.

 Employers and workers must be careful when choosing a sling for a rigging application.
-Each sling-type has pros and cons and not all sling types are appropriate for every job.
-Selection of a sling-type should be based on the properties of the load such as size, weight, temperature, sensitivity, shape, and working conditions, balanced with properties of the sling.
+Each sling type has pros and cons and not all sling types are appropriate for every job.
+Selection of a sling type should be based on the properties of the load such as size, weight, temperature, sensitivity, shape, and working conditions, balanced with properties of the sling.
 Wire slings with wire rope core are very strong and resistant to heat damage.
 Chains are mostly used for severe lift conditions because of their strength, but they are prone to shock damage.
 Mesh slings combine wire and chain slings and greatly increase load balance.
-Synthetic slings are lightweight and best used if the load needs to be protected from damage but are not appropriate in working condition with high heat, sharp objects, or exposure to acid.
+Synthetic slings are lightweight and best used if the load needs to be protected from damage but are not appropriate in working conditions with high heat, sharp objects, or exposure to acid.

-What is the difference between lifting and rigging?
+What Is the Difference between Lifting and Rigging?